aogz/langlab/README.md

-# 🚀 LangLab Extension: Your Ultimate Language Learning Companion
+# 🚀 LangLab: Turn the Web into Your Language Classroom

-**Unlock a seamless language learning experience directly in your browser.
-LangLab helps you interact with any webpage in a new way, turning the content you love into your next lesson.**
+**LangLab is a revolutionary Chrome extension that transforms the entire web into a personalized, interactive language classroom.
+Stop switching tabs and start immersing yourself in any language, on any site.**

 [![Google Chrome Built-in AI Challenge 2025 Submission](https://img.shields.io/badge/Google%20Chrome%20AI%20Challenge-2025-blueviolet)](https://googlechromeai2025.devpost.com/)